-"Crystal structure prediction was performed using the USPEX code2;13;18, based on an evolutionary algorithm developed by Oganov, Glass, Lyakhov and Zhu and featuring local optimization, real-space representation and flexible physically motivated variation operators".
+"Crystal structure prediction was performed using the USPEX code , based on an evolutionary algorithm developed by Oganov, Glass, Lyakhov and Zhu and featuring local optimization, real-space representation and flexible physically motivated variation operators".

 Consult the OUTPUT.txt file for some of the most important references.